Student Loans

 There are three types of federal student loans.

-The Direct Subsidized Loans are made to eligible undergraduate students who demonstrate financial need to help cover higher education costs at a college or career school.
+Direct Subsidized Loans are made to eligible undergraduate students who demonstrate financial need to help cover higher education costs at a college or career school.
+No interest is charged while you're enrolled at least half-time or during deferment.

-The Direct Unsubsidized Loans are made to eligible undergraduate, graduate and professional students.
+Direct Unsubsidized Loans are made to eligible undergraduate, graduate and professional students.
 Eligibility is not based on financial need.
+Interest starts accruing immediately, while you're in school.
+You can choose to pay interest as it accrues or let it be added to your loan balance.

 How to Accept/Decline Loans